Austin College: Academics

 Austin College offers over 55 majors and pre-professional programs for study, and students can also create a specialized major to match their academic interests.
 The college has a music program, and supports the Austin College A Cappella Choir and the Sherman Symphony Orchestra, made up of students and local musicians, as well as assorted smaller musical ensembles.
+The college launched a Bachelor of Science in Engineering program in 2025.

 Students are required to live on campus for the first three years of their education.
 70% of its graduates have at least one international study experience during college, and about 82% of students are involved in research.
 The college has an 11:1 student to faculty ratio and an average class size of fewer than 25 students.